sforest81/cn/source/publications/index.md

 **Submitted:**

+\. **王林**, 徐霈强, 2023: 北半球夏季急流遥相关：进展与展望, *大气科学*. **Wang Lin**, and Peiqiang Xu, 2023: Waveguide teleconnections in boreal summer: Progress and perspective, *Chinese Journal of Atmospheric Sciences*,

+\.
+Dong Zizhen, **Lin Wang\***, Ruowen Yang, and Jie Cao, 2023: Propagation and maintenance of the quasi-biweekly oscillation over the western North Pacific in boreal winter, *Journal of Climate*,

 \.
 Guan Weina, Xianan Jiang, Xuejuan Ren, and **Lin Wang\***, 2023: The Temperature Feedback in the Subseasonal Warm Arctic-Cold North America Pattern, *Geophysical Research Letters*,

 \.
 Gui Shu, Ruowen Yang\*, Chuanfeng Zhao, and **Lin Wang**, 2023: Association of the cloud radiative effect with the changes in the northern edge of Hadley Circulation between the CMIP5 and CMIP6 models, *Journal of Climate*,